ugurmuslim/Case-Questions-Cycle-Crystal/README.md

 ## What I understood from the case

 - Every country will have its own cycle and questions.
+- First I thought every country has the same question pool but then I leaned into the idea that every country has their unique problems and cultures so at some point they will have their own questions.

 ## What I did for the case